bacalhau-project/examples/README.md

 ## Developer Guide

+### Ways of Working

+All example ideas are tracked as issues in the [Bacalhau Core Repository]() with a label of `Examples`.

+* If you have an idea for an example, please add an issue.
+* If you'd like to work on a example, please find an issue that has not been assigned, then assign the issue to yourself.
+* David and Luke will prioritize the examples that are most useful to the community.

+### Basic Example

 Please see the [basic-template example](templates/basic-template) for a guide on how to create a new example.

 ### Requirements